Petermak0106/Group169/README.md

 3. Shop
   - The shop consists of different items to be used in battles, which these products can be bought by money.
 The products include:
     1. Dices
+      - type 1: 1,2,3,4,5,6 (default)
+      - type 2: 1,1,1,1,5,10
+      - type 3: 3,3,3,4,4,4
     2. Pre-built Defender
+      - add extra defenders at the begining of the battle
     3. Pre-built Battery
+      - add extra battery at the begining of the battle
     4. Extra game points
+      - add extra defenders at the begining of the battle

 ## Functions to be implemented
 1. Loading players' account